Masters (curling)

-The Masters is a Grand Slam event on the men's and women's World Curling Tour.
-It is the second Grand Slam event and first major on the women's and men's tour.
-The event is an amalgamation of the men's World Cup of Curling and the women's Sun Life Classic.
-There was also a men's Sun Life Classic, which has been discontinued.
-The Sun Life Classic was an annual WCT event (but not a Grand Slam event) held every November at the Paris Curling Club, Brant Curling Club and the Brantford Golf & Country Club in the Brantford, Ontario area.
-The World Cup was a Grand Slam event and was held in various locations across Canada, and was also previously known as the Masters.
+The Masters is a Grand Slam event on the men's and women's curling tour.
+It is the first Grand Slam event and first major on the tour.

+The event is one of the original men's Grand Slams, which began on the World Curling Tour in the 2001–02 season.
+It was re-named the World Cup of Curling from 2009 to 2011.
+In 2011, it amalgamated with the women's Sun Life Classic, which added a women's event to the Masters.
 The first incarnation of the event with both men and women was held in 2012 at the Wayne Gretzky Sports Centre and the Brantford Golf & Country Club in Brantford, Ontario.

+A "Tier 2" event was added in September 2025.

+The event is currently sponsored by AMJ Campbell, a moving company.